Bedtime Support

 Here’s a step-by-step look at your sleep consulting journey.

-I’ll stay on a video call with you until your baby falls asleep in their crib/bed.
+I’ll stay on a video call with you until your baby falls asleep in their bed.
 Available only if bedtime is before 8 PM.

 Sleep training can feel challenging, and it’s normal to have doubts.
 Below are answers to the questions I hear most from parents considering infant sleep consulting.
 If your question isn’t listed, you can always book a free discovery call to chat directly.